 The last style of 3d lettering I will explain is one point perspective.
 Of all of the letter styles, this one is probably the most impressive looking.
 In many ways it’s much easier to do than the other styles.

-This dot can be placed as close or as far away as your want.
+Be aware that this dot can be placed as close or as far away as your want.
 The dot can also be place anywhere around the letter.
-The yellow arrow is pointing to where I placed my perspective dot.

 Next, begin with the side of the letter closest to the dot.